-bacteria in equipment such as evaporators or contamination due to leaks in plate-heat exchangers (Codex, 2008).
-These limits shouldn't be applied to powdered infant formula products that contain lactic acid producing microorganisms.
+as evaporators or contamination due to leaks in plate-heat exchangers (Codex, 2008).
+These limits shouldn't be applied to powdered infant formula products that contain lactic acid-producing microorganisms.

 Failure to consistently meet criteria for Enterobacteriaceae may be a trigger to examine environmental and process hygiene controls and to evaluate product safety through increased sampling of final product for Cronobacter and Salmonella.
-Finding 1 or 2 positives should indicate a trend toward potential loss of process control.
-Finding 3 or more positives should signal loss of process control and appropriate actions should be taken including:
+Finding one or two positives should indicate a trend toward potential loss of process control.
+Finding three or more positives should signal loss of process control and appropriate actions should be taken including:

-- Evaluation of product safety through increased sampling of final product for Cronobacter and Salmonella before release of the product - Evaluation of environmental and process hygiene controls to confirm they are suitable and are able to maintain hygiene control continuously before production is resumed.
+- evaluation of product safety through increased sampling of final product for Cronobacter and Salmonella before release of the product - evaluation of environmental and process hygiene controls to confirm they are suitable and are able to maintain hygiene control continuously before production is resumed.

-The reference methods for Mesophilic aerobic bacteria and Enterobacteriaceae should be the most recent Australian Standard (AS 5013 series) or International Organization for Standardization (ISO) methods, or other validated methods that provide equivalent sensitivity, reproducibility and reliability.
+The reference methods for microbiological testing should be the most recent Australian Standard (AS 5013 series) or ISO methods, or other validated methods that provide equivalent sensitivity, reproducibility and reliability.